Where Bell went wrong: Conclusion

 Violations of Bell inequalities occur in Nature if loophole-free situations can be reached.
 The BIV of quantum physics are adequately explained by quantum theory.
 Though loopholes have yet not been closed, we would be very surprised if quantum theory would not give the right answer.
 Indeed, if it did not, then how could it work so well otherwise?

 It has always stunned me that Bell's simple hidden variables argument could have such profound implications as the absence of local reality.
 With some experience in deriving physical results to explain observations in various fields, the Bell analysis has always appeared rather abstract (mathematical) and suspiciously simple to me.
-The above concrete step of a physical implementation of the non-contextuality argument makes clear to me on a physical basis that Bell just overlooked a mathematical issue.
+The above concrete step of a physical implementation of the contextuality argument makes clear to me on a physical basis that Bell just overlooked a mathematical issue.
 The contextuality argument puts his conclusion where it should be: a mathematical derivation devoid of a clear physical mechanism, that can be refuted on the basis of proper mathematics, contextuality, or, as we showed, on the basis of physics, exclusiveness of different detector setups.

 So far, in literature it is claimed only that a violation of Bell inequalities leads to absence of a common distribution.
-Our physical argument of exclusiveness of detector setups makes clear that it must also be absent when the BI are not violated.
+Our physical argument makes clear that it must also be absent when the BI are not violated.

-Assuming a common distribution function for hidden variables of incompatible experimental setups is like adding apples and oranges.
-It is known that two apples plus three oranges do not add up to five bananas.
+Assuming a common distribution function for hidden variables of incompatible experimental setups is like adding apples to oranges.
+It is know that two apples plus three oranges do not add up to five bananas.
 Likewise, even when combining the outcomes of results of incompatible setups does lead to results described by quantum theory, this managing of data does not yield information about deep physical properties such as locality or realism.
 The physical input is much too poor to address those physical questions.
 They are, in my view, out of sight of the progress in physics that we may hope for in next decades.

 Bell inequalities are of profound physical interest, as ever, but they have no say on local reality.
-Experimental tests of non-local realism, though reported in Ref.~\cite{Zeil} in connection with Bell inequalities, are actually far beyond the present level of understanding and manipulation.
+Experimental tests of non-local realism, though reported in Ref. ~\cite{Zeil} in connection with Bell inequalities, are actually far beyond the present level of understanding and manipulation.
 Nature may possess local realism or not, Bell inequalities have no say on that.
 For now we can just keep our cards on the familiar assumption of Nature possessing local realism.